 You will receive a tax receipt for the full amount of your endowment fund contribution.

-With a gift totaling $10,000 or more, you can establish a named scholarship to be awarded from the interest earned on your endowment fund.
+With a gift totalling $10,000 or more, you can establish a named scholarship to be awarded from the interest earned on your endowment fund.
 This principal is never expended, so the scholarship is presented in perpetuity.

 Donor representatives often participate in the presentation of the annual student scholarship.